This delicious autumn nut is a great snack or cooking ingredient for those trying to keep healthy.

 With their high starch content and mild nutty taste, chestnuts are often popular with children and even babies.
 Try for example a puree of potatoes and cooked chestnuts!

 What To Make With Chestnuts

-Of course you can also cook chestnuts, but then you won't have the typical spicy roasted taste.
-This method is particularly suitable if you want to make a soup, puree, cream, etc. from the chestnuts, or if you want to serve them together with Brussels sprouts or red cabbage.
-To cook, carve the chestnuts, put them in boiling water and cook for about 15 minutes.
+Of course, you can also cook chestnuts, but then you won't have the typical spicy roasted taste.
+This method is particularly suitable if you want to make soup, puree, cream, etc. from the chestnuts, or if you want to serve them together with Brussels sprouts or red cabbage.
+To cook, carve the chestnuts, put them in boiling water, and cook for about 15 minutes.
 When the skin comes off, drain and peel the chestnuts and remove the inner skin.